Bobby Witt Jr. Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.